Velvet ant

-The Mutillidae are a family of more than 7,000 species of wasps whose wingless females resemble large, hairy ants.
-Their common name velvet ant refers to their dense pile of hair, which most often is bright scarlet or orange, but may also be black, white, silver, or gold.
+Velvet ants (Mutillidae) are a family of more than 7,000 species of wasps whose wingless females resemble large, hairy ants.
+Their common name velvet ant refers to their resemblance to an ant, and their dense pile of hair, which most often is bright scarlet or orange, but may also be black, white, silver, or gold.
 Their bright colors serve as aposematic signals.
 They are known for their extremely painful stings, (the sting of the species Dasymutilla klugii rated a 3 on the Schmidt pain index and lasts up to 30 minutes), and has resulted in the common name "cow killer" or "cow ant" being applied to the species Dasymutilla occidentalis.
 However, mutillids are not aggressive and sting only in defense.
 In addition, the actual toxicity of their venom is much lower than that of honey bees or harvester ants.
 Unlike true ants, they are solitary, and lack complex social systems.

 Distribution

 Mutillidae can be found worldwide with about 230 genera or subgenera and around 8,000 species worldwide.
 Over 400 species occur in the North American Southwest.

 North American Mutillidae have eight phenotypically distinct and geographically limited Müllerian mimicry rings (Desert, Eastern, Madrean, Texan, Red-headed Timulla, Black-headed Timulla, Tropical, and Western) making up one of the largest Müllerian mimicry complexes on the planet.
 These mimicry rings are the result of repeated convergent evolution of aposematic traits between co-occurring velvet ant species, rather than shared phylogenetic history.
 Through the evolution of aposematic traits in velvet ant species in the same ring, local predators have learned to avoid these well-defended wasps.